kelveden/streamfire/README.md

 ==========
 [![Build Status](https://travis-ci.org/kelveden/streamfire.png?branch=master)](https://travis-ci.org/kelveden/streamfire)

+> Whilst Streamfire may not appear to be under much active development it *is* still active in my eyes.
+It has just reached a point now where it is fulfilling all the simple goals I initially had for it.
+I still use it as my main Campfire client every day at work and so I'll be fixing bugs as I find them.
+I'll also keep an eye out for any issues or pull requests.

 Simple [Campfire](http://campfirenow.com) client that streams the room to terminal stdout.

 I use it regularly on both Mac and Linux terminals but I think it should work fine on any POSIX terminal that supports [ANSI colours](http://en.wikipedia.org/wiki/ANSI_escape_code#Colors).